susumusakamoto/mid-project/README.md

 ### 3-2.
 Explore the data and visualizing them by Tableau

-THe graphs of price vs. feautures.
 ![image3](image/1-1graphs.png)

-The map of price vs. location.
 ![image4](image/3map.png)

 ### 3-3.
 Build a regression model by Python